ansible/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

    ansible-playbook -i inventory -k first_playbook.yml

-You can use the ``-k`` flag and provide the SSH password(s) at the prompt.
+With the ``-k`` flag, you provide the SSH password(s) at the prompt.
 Alternatively, you can store SSH and other secrets and passwords securely in your group_vars files with ``ansible-vault``.

 Protecting Sensitive Variables with ``ansible-vault``